 First introduced in England in 1222, school uniforms were traditionally associated with private schools, and therefore, the upper class.
 A status symbol of the rich and privileged, private and religious school students most frequently wore them.
 Many centuries later, they crossed the Atlantic to the USA.

 At first, school uniforms were typically seen in private schools and served the same traditional purpose they had in England.
 But times quickly changed!
 According to recent findings by the National Center for Education Statistics, the number of American public schools requiring their students to wear a school uniform has almost doubled in only 15 years.
 Given the current trend, more and more kids will go to school following a dress code.
-But what are the benefits, and possible disadvantages of school uniforms?
+But what are the benefits and possible disadvantages of school uniforms?

 What Do School Uniforms Look Like?

-Disadvantages of a School Uniform?
+What Are the Disadvantages of a School Uniform?

 A New Approach to School Uniforms

 Considering all the pros and cons, this collaborative approach could be a way forward.
 What do you think?
-Comment below, or on FamilyApp.
+Comment below or on FamilyApp.